huangwc94/warlock/doc/GameEventList.md

     import {World} from "./world";
 ~~~
 ## Player Related
-##### PlayerObject will be keeped, and all unit will be keep as well, event the player leaves
+##### PlayerObject will be kept, and all its unit will be keep as well by default, even the player leaves forever
 ##### And only the same player can rejoin into game.

 | Event String | Event Explain | Event data | Note |